mdhack/mdhack.tech/README.md

-# Geeks Club Website
+# MD Hack Club
-MoCoGeeks Website Landing Page
+MD Hack Club Website
 This is the website of MD Hack Club created by [Mingjie](https://www.mingjie.info).

 Hope you didn't see anything wrong.